Structured Settlement Brokers: How To Choose The Best?

 Putting Everything in Writing

 Leave nothing to chance and get everything in writing, including the fees you will be charged by the experts you have hired.
 Do not accept a "we will take care of that later."
-No, you need to know all charges going in so you don't get a surprise bill at the end that will cause you undo stress.
+No, you need to know all charges going in so you don't get a surprise bill at the end that will cause you undue stress.

 By having everything in writing also means there won't be any misunderstandings either.
 Everyone knows what their job is and what their tasks are to accomplish.